-As many of you know I’m a Pennsylvania girl.
-Even though I grew up in the city, the country is my true home.
-I love the countryside of Pennsylvania, its back roads, it’s broad fields and its delicious abundance of harvest.
+And this is an ode to my childhood when we would visit Amish country in Lancaster County as often as possible.
+As many of you know, I’m a Pennsylvania girl.
+Despite growing up in the city, the country is my true home.
+I love the countryside of Pennsylvania, its back roads, its broad fields, and its delicious abundance of harvest.

-I love me some good ‘ole chicken corn soup with rivels This stuff is as Pennsylvania as you can get.
-I love how it uses the fresh corn of the season along with chicken, fresh seasonings and rivels.
-To me there is nothing like fresh local corn.
-It’s so sweet and perfect.
-Great to grill, boil or use in soups.
-You may love this fantastic tool to help you take it off the cob easier.
+I love me some good ‘ole chicken corn soup with rivels.
+This stuff is as Pennsylvania as you can get.
+I love how it uses fresh seasonal corn, chicken, fresh seasonings, and rivels.
+To me, there is nothing like fresh local corn.
+Surely, it’s so sweet and perfect.
+Great to grill, boil, or use in soups.
+You may love this fantastic tool to help you take it off the cob more easily.
 I have a similar one and it does the job great!

 And here’s a brush to help get off those pesky hairs that you can seem to eliminate.
 There’s always some stragglers, right?!